 Navigating from Santorini Cruise Port to Fira: Cable Car, Walking, and Donkey Options

 Santorini, Greece, is a dream destination for many travelers, and its picturesque town of Fira is a must-visit.
 If you’re arriving by cruise, you’ll need to navigate from the cruise port up to Fira town.
 There are three main options for this journey: the cable car, walking, and donkey rides.
 Each option has its own costs, benefits, and downsides, which we’ll explore in this blog post.
+See my What to Do in Fira Town post to explore all the fun things you can do once you arrive.

 Cable Car